DominikWylie/Breakout/README.md

 ## Suggested fixes

-* Fix the compiler issues in the code
+Fixed * Fix the compiler issues in the code

 ## Suggested tasks